ammarrana50/loop/Readme.md

 ## Working with WP_CLI

 ### Pre-Req
 wp_cli should be installed to execute the commands.
+SMTP server should be setup to send an email.

 ### Commands
 Place the `events.json` file in `\wp-content\plugins\event-manager`